cinnData/DataSci/7. Processing HTML data with Python/README.md

 **XPath** is a query language for selecting nodes from a XML document.
 XPath expressions look like the path expressions in UNIX (Mac/Linux) file systems.
 For instance, `/html/head` denotes the `head` node, while `/html/body` denotes the `body` node.
 These two are easy, because there is only one `head` node and one `body` node.
 But there are typically many `div` nodes.
 In the example, `/html/body/div` denotes the two `div` nodes.
 These nodes can be identified as `/html/body/div[1]` and `/html/body/div[2]`.

-*Note*.
-XPath starts counting at 1, not at 0 like Python.

 Since HTML documents can be large, it is practical to shorten XPath expressions by omitting intermediate nodes.
 So, the `div` nodes of the example can be simply identified as `//div`.
 Although this is very practical, it would not be specific enough in a HTML document containing many `div` nodes in different places.
 The following three formulas provide unambiguous identification in most cases:

 * Specify a substring of a node value, as in `//div[contains(text(), 'MBA')]]`, which identifies the second `div` node of the example.